 I couldn’t finish this list without adding a few dessert options.
-Tacos don’t just have to be full of beef and fish, right?
+Because tacos don’t just have to be full of beef and fish, right?

-Next, make the creamy filling by blending cream cheese with honey, sugar, and cinnamon.
-Finish with whatever fruit you like.
+Then add the filling of cream cheese, honey, sugar, and cinnamon, and finish with whatever fruit you like.

 To make vegan s’mores, you need vegan chocolate and marshmallows.
 The chocolate is easy enough to find, and the darker it is, the better.